harmony-one/docs-home/developers/tutorials/Indexing-hrc20-token-envio.md

 ---
 description: >-
-  This tutorial will take you through the process of indexing HRC20 token transfers on the Harmony using Envio's indexing framework, providing real-time insights into metrics such as the largest LINK token transfers.
+  This tutorial will take you through the process of indexing HRC20 token transfers on the Harmony using Envio's indexing framework.
 ---

-# Indexing HRC20 Token Transfers on Harmony using Envio
+# Indexing HRC20 Transfers on Harmony using Envio

 The goal of this tutorial is to easily create an indexer that tracks and analyzes all LINK token transfers on Harmony by extracting the `Transfer (index_topic_1 address from, index_topic_2 address to, uint256 value)` logs emitted by the LINK contract.
+This enables real-time insights into metrics such as the largest LINK token transfers.

 ## Prerequisites